peacecorps/medlink/README.md

 and point your Twilio request URL at the address it specifies (http://something.localtunnel.com).

-#### Sidekiq (background jobs)

-Sidekiq requires Redis.
-On OSX, you can

-    brew install redis

-Installation should be similar with your package manager of choice.
-To start a background worker, run

-    $ bundle exec sidekiq

-Note that, unlike the development server, Sidekiq workes do not automatically restart as files are changed.

 ## Contributors

 Special thanks to the consulting Peace Corp members, without whom none of this would be possible: